andrewsardone/UITextView-UIControl/README.md

 ## Attribution

-A big chunk of the work was done during the [*Back on the Map' Objective-c Hackathon](https://objectivechackathon.appspot.com/).
+A big chunk of the work was done during the [*Back on the Map* Objective-c Hackathon](https://objectivechackathon.appspot.com/).